MattiooFR/mattioofr.github.io/posts/create-a-blog-with-nikola.md

 GITHUB_COMMIT_SOURCE = True
 ```

 Create a `.gitignore` file with the following entries as a minimum.
-You may use [gitignore.io](https://www.gitignore.io/) to generate a suitable set of `.gitignore` entries for your platform by typing in the relevant tags (e.g., mac,`nikola`,jupyternotebooks`).
+You may use [gitignore.io](https://www.gitignore.io/) to generate a suitable set of `.gitignore` entries for your platform by typing in the relevant tags (e.g., mac, nikola, jupyternotebooks).

 ``` txt
 cache